scullery-plateau/scullery-plateau.github.io/roadmap.md

       - images for all character sheets on Wizards of the Coast site
     - Minifier minis of Outfitter images

-## Spritely

-- "trim to image"
-- color shift on delete color

 ## Cobblestone

 - "trim to image"